TheKLegacy/FantasyDraftr/README.md

 ## Todo

-- Fix bug which requires you to change a toggle or create a new list on initial load.
 - Add sleeper integrated draft board
   - Modal to provide link or id of draft
   - Poll api request to get picks that have been made (may need a query parameter to cache bust)
-  - Display remaining players, highlight worst case scenerio for your upcoming picks.
+  - Display remaining players, highlight worst case scenerio for your upcoming picks
 - Fix actions move buttons with filtered out players
-- Add some confirm modals
+- Add some confirm modals (Delete board)
 - Add users to draft mode
 - Add accounts
-  - Add basic firebase auth
   - Cleanup login UI
   - Sync draft boards to the account (Continue to use localstorage when not logged in.)
+  - Database set up, need to apply data received when logging in
 - Host online
+  - Done via firebase, need a better URL
 - Undo Draft Picks
 - Code Cleanup
+  - Ongoing
 - Get Player data via API call.
+- Field validation in inputs
+- Notes?
+(I'm concerned that this will take too much storage)
+- Cleanup main Actions.tsx
+- Add modal when clicking on player to view stats
+- reorder based on other draft adps